Parents of shut-down daycare facilities share experiences

 “I think that her negligence resulted in injuries, speech delays, just all of those things, in general, that kind of go along with, you know, being shoved into a basement with 26 other kids,” said Sullivan.

-In fact, speech delay was one of the main concerns we have with our son.
+In fact, speech delay is one of the main concerns we have with our son.

 We did, what we thought, were the right things when we noticed his delay: including early intervention through the state.